typicalninja/disci/README.md

-# DisciJs
+# 🎨 DisciJs

-Easy to use library for creating discord applications via interaction webhooks
+Easy to use library for creating discord applications via interaction webhooks.

+# 📦 Monorepo

+This is the monorepo for disci.js, you can find the disci package readme [here](./packages/disci/README.md)

-# Install
+# 🚀 Install

+Use any of the following commands

 ```bash